-Aging in Place is the ability to live in one's own home - wherever that might be - for as long, as confidently and comfortably possible.
-Livability can be extended through the incorporation of universal design principles, telehealth and other assistive technologies.
-It is described with reference to Aging in Place Technology Watch noted in Kiplinger, The Wall Street Journal, The NY Times, and USA Today.
-Laurie is profiled in Business Week's Launching Startups, Huffington Post, and The NY Times.
+Aging in Place is the ability to live in one's own home for as long, as confidently and comfortably possible.
+Livability can be extended through the incorporation of universal design principles, telehealth, mhealth and other assistive technologies.
+It is described with reference to Aging in Place Technology Watch and quoted in CNN, Kiplinger, The Wall Street Journal, The NY Times, and USA Today.
+She is profiled in Business Week's Launching Startups, Huffington Post, and The NY Times.

 What does a market research firm and industry analyst do?